Volvo S60 Common Problems and Solutions

 Solution:

-The flexible steel cable that supports the front seatbelt anchor is prone to breakage or fatigue in the S60s built between 2010 and 2018.
-Look at our parts list for the S60 and order one of the newly designed seat belt fastenings.
+The flexible steel cable supporting the front seatbelt anchor is prone to breakage or fatigue in S60s manufactured between 2010 and 2018.
+Consult our parts list for the S60 and order one of the newly designed seat belt fastenings.

 Difficulty level